-Six Peaks Speak: A journey in southern Dja Dja Wurrung Count
+Six Peaks Speak: A journey in southern Dja Dja Wurrung Country through the eyes of six iconic mountains.

 A compelling storytelling journey in southern Dja Dja Wurrung Country through the eyes of six iconic mountains in central Victoria, Australia.
 An interdisciplinary and intercultural story across time, cultures, contested histories and unsettled relationships, uniquely traversing First Nations and unsettler, history, geology, ecology, anthropology and reserve management.